estellespanneut/Billboard-Birthdays/README.md

 ## Usage

-Retrieve data from the selected chart of the selected date & email the results
+To use this app locally, retrieve data from the selected chart of the selected date & email the results

 ```sh
 python -m app.birthday